norwegian-geotechnical-institute/ampfactor-demo-client/README.md

 ```
 where `<job_id>` is replaced with the integer job id from HySEA.
 The script has been tested with job_id `16761`.

+When the script finishes, it will print the service response, and construct
+a URL to the generated report available for download.